mikeAdamss/platform/README.md

 A state aware tool for declaratively provisioning infrastructure components from google cloud.

 ### ansible
-An declarative orchestration tool that can interact directly with GCP infrastructure, for example: ensuring a specific sub set of our helm charts is deployed to a specific GKE cluster (i.e develop branches to the develop environment), or more broadly: ensuring thing A is installed in compute instance B, etc.
+An declarative orchestration tool that can interact directly with GCP infrastructure, for example: ensuring a specific sub set of our helm charts is deployed to a specific GKE cluster (i.e develop release of images are deployed to the develop gke server in the develop environment), or more broadly: ensuring thing A is installed in compute instance B, etc.

 Simply put, while terraform will get you servers and cluster, its ansible that will do any required install and setup and put those servers and clusters into the desired _ready state_.